pszklarska/flutter_animations_workshop/intro/instructions.md

 will take care of the rest!

 Using Implicit Animations is a perfect solution when you want simple animations that don't require a lot of customising.
+You can also compose smaller Implicitly Animated Widgets to build more complex animations.

+### Goals
 In this workshop, you'll learn how to transform a simple `Container` into the nice animation.

 <details>
   <summary>Click to see the final animation!</summary>